David G. Budd

 Naples Area Board of Realtors, Associate Member

-David Budd is a shareholder of the firm and has practiced law in Southwest Florida since 1981.
+David Budd is a shareholder of the firm and has practiced law over 55 years, including in Southwest Florida since 1981.
 David has an AV rating from Martindale-Hubbell.

 Prior to moving to Naples, David served as a trial attorney in the Antitrust Division of the United States Department of Justice, as Chief of the Antitrust Section in the Office of the Ohio Attorney General, as a partner and head corporate attorney in an Ohio law firm, and as in-house or general counsel to Florida corporations engaged in manufacturing and mining.